Rules and Conditions

 - Teams can restart as many times are they like and no penalties (loss of points) will be applied.

-- WIthin CQJRC, we will only be playing the Leightweight category using the "infrared ball".
+- Within CQJRC, we will only be playing the Lightweight category using the "infrared ball".

 - There is no requirement to decorate or colour each of the robots to identify which team they belong to, but teams are more welcome to do this if they want to give their robot's some flair.